Do These Personal Finance "Rules" Still Hold Up?

 - By 35, and assuming the continued 6 percent interest rate, you’ll have just over $63,000 saved for retirement.

 That's still well below the recommended benchmarks from both Fidelity and the CFP, but it's at least a start.
 And you could be even closer to the finish line by this point if you'd put the next rule of thumb in place from the beginning.

 Saving more than 10 percent of your total take-home salary is definitely a stretch for many twenty-somethings.
-I sure wasn’t in a position to put away 10 percent of my salary towards retirement in my early twenties, nor were most of my peers.
+We sure weren’t in a position to put away 10 percent of my salary toward retirement in my early twenties, nor were most of my peers.

-Modern take: Start small and build over time.
-Ideally, you should put enough aside to at least get any employer match on your 401(k), and then work up to larger contributions as your paychecks get bigger.
-But if that feels unattainable, then begin by putting aside 0.5 percent of your salary towards retirement.
+Start small and build over time.
+Ideally, you should put enough aside to at least get any employer match on your 401(k), and then work up to larger contributions as your paychecks get bigger, but if that feels unattainable, then begin by putting aside 0.5 percent of your salary towards retirement.
 It may seem like a pointless amount, but forming the habit is critical, whether you're traditionally employed or self-employed.

-Then, creep up that contribution by half a percent every three to six months.
-You’ll probably barely notice a difference in your paycheck, and you’ll slowly push towards the ideal 10 percent.
+Then, creep up that contribution by 0.5 percent every three to six months.
+You’ll probably barely notice a difference in your paycheck, and you’ll slowly push towards the ideal 10%.